Pharmacy Technology

 Semester Hours 3

-This course continues PHM 211 and goes one step further to take the student out of the theoretical laboratory and into the actual job experience.
-Additional experience under the supervision of pharmacists will demonstrate accuracy through clinical evaluation in the hospital and retail pharmacy settings in pouring, compounding, packaging, and labeling and dispensing of drugs to patients.
+This course continues PHM 211 and goes one step further, taking the student out of the theoretical laboratory and into the actual job experience.
+Additional experience under the supervision of pharmacists will demonstrate accuracy through clinical evaluation in the hospital and retail pharmacy settings in pouring, compounding, packaging, labeling, and dispensing drugs to patients.
 Upon completion, students should be able to provide technical assistance and support to retail and hospital pharmacists.